gilpasternak35/Books/readme.md

 Probably the best "idea book" I've read in a while.
 If you're looking for inspiration in the automation of human decision making.
 This book is the best place to find it.
 It explains complex ideas in a very clear way.

-### Mathematics for Computer Science - Eric Lehman

-A Math textbook whose first 6-7 chapters explain math in the most exciting way I've seen it explained.
-A must read for anyone who wants to learn Math-CS fundamentals in a way that won't bore.

 ### Thinking Fast and Slow - Daniel Khaneman

 A book that has been very monumental in my life, *Thinking Fast and Slow* explains how seemingly "intuitive decisions" often come on the basis of irrationality and that true thought activation is an expense people frequently would subconciously rather avoid.
 A must read for anyone interested in Math, the human brain, or Statistics.